inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

    :start-at: enable per-stream filtering
    :end-before: per-stream filtering

-Then, we set the number of streams to 2, for our best effort and video classes.
-The classifier is set to prioritize the video class **review** is it?:
+Then, we set the number of streams to 2, and configure the classifier mapping for our best effort and video streams.

-**review** also, shouldn't index 0 be the default path, making the best effort stream unfiltered? or if there is a default path, its index is -1?
+.. **review** also, shouldn't index 0 be the default path, making the best effort stream unfiltered? or if there is a default path, its index is -1?

 .. literalinclude:: ../omnetpp.ini
    :language: ini